notio-ca/drip-network-sim/README.md

 # DRIP Network Crypto Faucet Simulator
 Forward through time and recompound / hydrate to calculate the outcome.

-This project is currently alpha
+This project is currently beta, tester needed

 * VueJS application
 * Keep it simple approach